davidkrisch/svcrazylove.com/entries/tonga_part_3.md

 and yet another friend from Samoa came through Tonga, drinks and games aboard Charabia with Mark and Helen.

+image[Nieafu_Moorings, tonga_3, A view of the Nieafu Moorings from town.]

 Our visas were due to expire soon, therefore on Tuesday we made a quick trip to immigration for an extension.
 Granted quite easily for $60 TOP per person per month.
 We extended an additional month through Oct 23.
 Some provisioning and we were ready for a few more anchorages away from town.

 *Anchorage 11, Tapana*

+image[DaveRowing_22Sep, tonga_3, Anchorage 11 with Dave rowing Mr. Albert.]

 Wednesday, September 19 we headed out to Tapana, a highly recommended spot by a number of sailors.
 We arrived and felt at home immediately.
 There are a few